hvillase/ptexto/README.md

 This pattern is designed to get the result of the modulo operation from a list of numbers.

 ## Installation
-Clone the respository and put it in your SuperCollider Extensions.
+Clone the repository and put it in your SuperCollider Extensions.

 ## How it works
-First write a list of numbers in the pattern array.
+First, write a list of numbers in the pattern array.
 Then specify the number that makes the modulo operation.
 You can write a number to sum to the result of the modulo operation just in case is 0.
 Zero is a problematic result when passes to the duration \dur key.
-Finally write the length of the pattern.
+Finally, write the length of the pattern.
 ```
 n=Ptexto([2, 3, 4, 5], 2, 0, inf).asStream;
 n.next;